 The Kinesthetic Style

 Kinesthetic people feel, and feel deeply.
-They are open, compassionate, and often say yes when no is more suitable.
+They are open, compassionate, and often say “yes” when “no” is more appropriate.
 They are easily taken advantage of and often choose to suffer for others.
 If they do not take care of this, they can fragment.

-Those with the digital style are kind, rational, and calm, and are not so easily stirred up by emotion, theirs or other people’s.
+Those with the digital style are kind, rational, and calm.
+They are not so easily stirred up by emotion, theirs or other people’s.
 Because of this, they could end up feeling lonely.

 Here are some of the suggestions given in the book for dealing with each of the styles.